estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D85
+iOS and Swift.
+Ugh, I'm beginning to think that having a scrolling text view inside a collection view cell is more trouble than it is worth.

 ### R1D84
 iOS and Swift.
 Not feeling all that great today, but managed to get in some coding time.